 Home and community-based services that our plan covers What you must pay

 Home health aide \$0

 The plan covers services from a home health aide, under the supervision of a registered nurse (RN) or other professional, if you qualify.
 Services may include the following:

 Simple dressing changes

 Assistance with medications

 Activities to support skilled therapies

 Routine care of prosthetic and orthotic devices

-Prior authorization is required.

 Home modifications \$0

 The plan covers modifications to your home if you qualify.
 The modifications must be designed to ensure your health, safety and welfare or make you more independent in your home.
 Modifications may include:

-Ramps
+• Ramps

 Grab-bars

 Doorway widening

-Prior authorization is required.

 Homemaker services \$0

 The plan covers home care services provided in your home or community if you qualify.
 These services may include the following:

 A worker to help you with laundry

 A worker to help you with cleaning

 Training to improve your community living skills

-Prior authorization is required.
+Nursing services \$0

+The plan covers shift and intermittent nursing services by a registered nurse (RN) or licensed practical nurse (LPN) if you qualify.